China begins live-fire military exercises around Taiwan

 That same Chinese exercise zone is also close to the Japanese-controlled Senkaku Islands, an uninhabited rocky range known as Diaoyus in China, and over which Beijing claims sovereignty.

-“In particular, a training area has been set up in the waters near Japan, and if China were to hold live ammunition exercises in that area, it could affect the security of Japan and its people,” Matsuno said.
+“In particular, a training area has been set up in the waters near Japan, and if China were to hold live ammunition exercises in that area, it might affect the security of Japan and its people,” Matsuno said.

 The US military, meanwhile, remained silent on the Chinese exercises and did not provide any answers to questions from CNN on Thursday.